 Does the FIFA app work with an international eSIM?

 Yes — FIFA+ and the official ticketing app work normally on any data connection.
-Just keep your ticket saved as a screenshot as a backup.
+Keep your ticket saved as a screenshot as backup.

 Is Uber available in all host cities?